CinematicCow/shout/README.md

 # SHOUT 📢
-A CLI tool to generate project dumps for LLMs in Markdown format.
+A CLI tool to generate project dumps for LLMs in markdown format.

 ## Features